 But investing in real estate is typically a long-term game, and those thinking of getting involved should think with that mindset when they go into it.
 And even if rates are high now, it may simply be time to accumulate cash for a down payment while waiting for rates to fall again.

 With that in mind, here are five top ways to invest in real estate.

 You might not normally think of your first residence as an investment, but many people do.
 It’s one of the best ways for you to invest in real estate, offering numerous benefits.

-The first benefit is building equity in your home from your monthly payments, rather than paying rent that always seems to rise year after year.
+The first benefit is building equity in your home from your monthly payments, rather than paying rent which always seems to rise year after year.
 Some portion of your monthly mortgage goes into your own pocket, so to speak.
 However, experts remain divided on the pros and cons of owning your own home, and a home is not a buy at any price, as homebuyers of the 2000s learned.

 2. Purchase a rental property and become a landlord

 If you’re ready to step up to the next level, you might try your hand with a residential rental property such as a single-family home or a duplex.
 One of the bigger advantages of this kind of property is that you know the standards of the marketplace and the market may be easier to gauge, as opposed to commercial properties, such as a shopping center.

 Another advantage is that it may take a lower investment to get started, for example, with a single-family house.
 You may be able to get into a property with $20,000 or $30,000 instead of the potentially hundreds of thousands required for a commercial property.
 You may be able to buy it even cheaper if you’re able to find an attractive distressed property via foreclosure.